madhanmallow/appsteroid-sdk-ios-documents/en/GetStarted/GetStarted-PushNotification.md

 }
 ```

-If the settings shown above is completed, using [FASEvent](../Specs/Spec-Notification.md#FASEvent) enables to observe the event.
+If the settings shown above is completed, use [FASEvent](../Specs/Spec-Notification.md#FASEvent) to enable observing the event.
 The code listed below is a sample code to observe friend request event.

 Sample